Valid claim

-In law, a valid claim or colorable claim is a claim that is strong enough to have a reasonable chance of being determined both valid based upon its being sufficiently supported by law and provable fact to be plausibly proved in court.
+A valid or colorable claim in law is a claim that is strong enough to have a reasonable chance of being determined both valid based upon its being sufficiently supported by law and provable fact to be plausibly proved in court.

-United States (Federal) law
+In United States law

-Valid claim is used in a number of different contexts in Federal law.

-Within the area of United States patent law, a valid claim is a claim of an issued and unexpired, legally enforceable patent.

-Under US bankruptcy law, a creditor must have a valid claim in order to attend the creditors' meeting and to collect all or part of a debt.
+The term "valid claim" is used in a number of different contexts in federal law.
+Under United States bankruptcy law, a creditor must have a valid claim in order to attend a creditors' meeting and collect all or part of a debt.
+Under United States patent law, a valid claim is a claim of an issued and unexpired, legally enforceable patent.

-A valid claim is used to describe beneficial interest in antiquities under the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990.
+"Valid claim" is also the terminology used to describe beneficial interest in antiquities under the 1990 Native American Graves Protection and Repatriation Act.

 Liens

 A lien must be based on a valid claim.
 Under Texas law, a mechanic's lien must have a valid basis.
 Under New York law, a lis pendens, or notice of pendency of a claim against real property, must be valid, such as a pending divorce lawsuit.
 Under the laws of most US states, a claim against an estate must be proven or validated.